 Make the dream real!
 Deploy technological solutions to reduce your use of paper and become stress-free.

-In this way basic construction management processes, such as daily logging to a site diary, management reporting and issue management and quality compliance processes can be digitised across project teams from the outset of a project.
-This enables the entire construction workforce to digitise before more specific and advanced solutions relating to higher BIM maturity levels become valuable.
+In this way basic construction and property management processes, such as daily logging to a site diary, management reporting, task management and quality compliance processes can be digitised across project teams from the outset of a project.
+This enables your entire construction workforce to then mobilise before more specific and advanced solutions relating to higher BIM maturity levels become valuable.
 There are easy-to-use technological solutions available for this, deployable on a large scale, that will contribute to improving productivity.

-Investment in these solutions would ensure that environmental and well-being drivers for productivity improvement remain top concerns.
-Everyone from site workers with smartphones is his or her pocket to construction managers with tablets notices the immediate change and the usefulness of the devices he or she may already have.
+Investment in mobile digital solutions would ensure that environmental and well-being drivers for productivity improvement remain top concerns.
+Everyone from site workers with smartphones in his or her pocket to construction managers with tablets will notice the immediate change and the usefulness of the devices he or she may already have.

 The sustainability, well-being and productivity outcomes gained by mobile digital solutions, minimised travel requirements and reduced work duplication could transform construction workers well-being and ultimately contribute to saving lives through improvements to mental health.